 You cannot.
 It will leave marks on your floor, and you will hate the results.
 The scratches can be removed, but it takes extra grit and another sanding tool.
 One stroke across the grain takes 20 strokes with the grain to make it right (Woodworkersjournal).

 How to use a drum sander on a deck

-- Put on your working clothes and shoes.
-Wear protective construction shoes so that you do not accidentally nip your toes while working on your floor.
+- Put on your work clothes and shoes.
+Wear protective construction shoes so you do not accidentally nip your toes while working on your floor.

 - Put the tip drum sander in the middle of the deck.